Unpacking the Mysteries of Source Files

 Source files are typically used by developers and programmers when they are working on a project.
 For example, if you are developing a new software application, you will likely have many different source files that make up the application.

 These files will be compiled into an executable file, which can then be distributed to users.
-However, the source files will remain on your computer, so you can change the code as necessary.
+However, the source files will remain on your computer so that you can change the code as necessary.

 Non-programmers may also need to use source files from time to time.
 For example, if you ever need to edit a website template or graphics file, you will need access to the source file to make changes.